ClickHouse/clickhouse-go/README.md

 ## ClickHouse alternatives

-Versions of this driver >=2.3.x utilise [ch-go](https://github.com/ClickHouse/ch-go) for their low level encoding/decoding.
-This low lever driver provides a high performance columnar interface and should be used in performance critical use cases.
-This driver provides more familar row orientated and `database/sql` semantics at the cost of some performance.
+Versions of this client >=2.3.x utilise [ch-go](https://github.com/ClickHouse/ch-go) for their low level encoding/decoding.
+This low lever client provides a high performance columnar interface and should be used in performance critical use cases.
+This client provides more familar row orientated and `database/sql` semantics at the cost of some performance.

-Both drivers are supported by ClickHouse.
+Both clients are supported by ClickHouse.

 ## Third-party alternatives

-* Database drivers:
+* Database client/clients:
 	* [mailru/go-clickhouse](https://github.com/mailru/go-clickhouse) (uses the HTTP protocol)
 	* [uptrace/go-clickhouse](https://github.com/uptrace/go-clickhouse) (uses the native TCP protocol with `database/sql`-like API)
 	* Drivers with columnar interface: